 Events and Festivals in Saint-Etienne

-There are several events that take place in Saint-Etienne which you can catch if you desire a change from sightseeing all day.
+Several events occur in Saint-Etienne, which you can catch if you want to change from sightseeing all day.
 Almost every month, a new event takes place in the city.

 1. Winter Jazzeries Festival (January):

-This festival is for all jazz lovers where the Gaga Jazz association offers quality programs to entertain lovers of this form of music.
+This festival is for all jazz lovers, and the Gaga Jazz Association offers quality programs to entertain lovers of this form of music.

 2. Arcomik Festival:

-If laughter is what you seek, this festival is the one for you.
-It is one for comedians, both famous and amateurs, to have a try at bringing a laugh out of you.
+If you seek laughter, this festival is the one for you.
+It is one for famous and amateur comedians to try to make you laugh.

 3. Spring of the Poets (March):

-Poets from various cultural backgrounds come together in the same poetic dynamic to design a rich program that would draw people in.
-Poetry comes to you from the bends of the streets, bookstores, museums, cafes and many other public venues.
+Poets from various cultural backgrounds combine the same poetic dynamic to design a rich program that draws people in.
+Poetry comes to you from the bends of the streets, bookstores, museums, cafes, and many other public venues.

 4. Festival Pass Musiques (March):

-For fairly low prices, the Office Musicale of Saint-Étienne tries to bring you quality concerts.
-From classical to contemporary vocal music to French and foreign folklore.
+For reasonably low prices, the Office Musicale of Saint-Étienne tries to bring you quality concerts from classical to contemporary vocal music to French and foreign folklore.
 This festival is mainly for amateur musicians.

 5. Curious Travelers Festival Trotting (March):

-This festival will teach you how you can travel our beautiful globe while still keep our earth safe.
+This festival will teach you how to travel our beautiful globe while keeping our earth safe.

 6. Massenet Festival (March):

-A musical festival that takes place every two years, it is dedicated to the French composer Jules Massenet and takes place near the location where the composer was born.
-This festival might have officially began in November 1990 and the two famous operas, Cléopâtre and the oratorio La Vierge were played.
+A musical festival that takes place every two years is dedicated to the French composer Jules Massenet and is near where the composer was born.
+This festival might have officially begun in November 1990, and the two famous operas, Cléopâtre and the oratorio La Vierge, were played.

-But the fact is that an unofficial festival was held in 1988 where Massenet’s Amadis was played received huge success, organizers decided to seek funding for a more permanent festival.
-A piece of good news is that all the festival performances that took place before 1995 were released on audio CD.
+But the fact is that an unofficial festival was held in 1988, where Massenet’s Amadis was played.
+The festival received colossal success, so organizers sought funding for a more permanent festival.
+The good news is that all the festival performances before 1995 were released on audio CD.

-Resting on the shelves are editions from Cité du design and journals such as Azimuts , edited by the postgraduate students of the establishment.
-These editions and journals you can order from their online shop.
+Editions from Cité du Design and journals such as Azimuts, edited by the establishment’s postgraduate students, rest on the shelves.
+You can order these editions and journals from their online shop.

 8. Museum Night (May):

 This festival allows you to discover more of the charms of the museums in Saint-Etienne.
-The Museum of Art and Industry, the Museum of Modern Art and Saint-Étienne Mine Museum.
-This discovery trip is for free and you are taken on a journey that offers a different perspective to heritage.
+The Museum of Art and Industry, Modern Art and Saint-Étienne Mine Museum.
+This discovery trip is free, and you are taken on a journey that offers a different perspective on heritage.

 9. Lyrics and Music Festival (June):

-Young artists join famous artists to bring to you concerts sponsored by the Stéphanois meeting place for French song.
+Young artists join famous artists to bring to you concerts sponsored by the Stéphanois meeting place for French songs.
 Writing workshops and concerts are set up at Maison d’Arrêt.
-Musical meetings are held in primary schools and readings take place all around the city.
+Musical meetings are held in primary schools, and readings occur throughout the city.

 10. Trax Festival (June):

-If you want to bust a move, this festival is for you.
-It is dedicated to the lovers of hip hop dance in all its forms.
+If you want to make a move, this festival is for you.
+It is dedicated to the lovers of hip-hop dance in all its forms.
 Performers gather from all over France to perform and compete.

 11. Les Before de Couriot (July/ August):

-Every Wednesday and Friday in the summer, the city turns into a music festival.
+The city has a music festival every Wednesday and Friday in the summer.
 Different forms of music are played at concerts everywhere.

 12. 7 Hills Festival (July/ August):